fformenti/semantix/README.md

 $ curl http://localhost:5000/edges
 ```

 To add a new edge to the graph.
 Where node1 and node 2 are integers.
-The order does not matter since it's a undirected graph.
+The order does not matter since it's an undirected graph.

 ```
 $ curl http://localhost:5000/edges -d "{'name': [node1, node2]}" -X POST -v